Dot.: Do's & Dots (2016)

 A series of shorts called "Do's and Dots" was available on Universal Kids' website in 2016.

 Broadcast

-Dot. premiered on JimJam in Pan-Europe on May 1, 2017.
-The series will also air on Canal Panda in Portugal, Piwi+ in France, and SVT in Sweden sometime in 2017.
+Dot. premiered on JimJam in Pan-Europe on May 1, 2017 and Pikaboo in the Ex-Yugoslav countries and Albania sometime in 2018.
+The series also airs on Canal Panda in Portugal, Piwi+ in France, and SVT in Sweden as of 2017.
 Hulu also acquired exclusive SVOD rights to Dot. and the series became available to stream on April 15.
 The show is currently airing on ABC Kids in Australia, Tiny Pop in United Kingdom and Clan TVE, Super3 and Nickelodeon in Spain.

 Reception

 It got a 5 out of 5 on Common Sense Media, quoting:

 "Parents need to know that Dot. is based on a picture book by Randi Zuckerberg and centers on a curious 8-year-old who uses technology, math, and science concepts to learn new things, but it's never at the expense of real-world experiences and the people she cares about.
 For Dot and her family, it's all about balance, so much attention is given to the times when she acknowledges she's ready to unplug.
 The show sets out to expose kids -- and girls in particular -- to science, technology, engineering, and math (STEM) concepts in an inviting, age-appropriate way through the likable, self-confident titular character.
 As a bonus, it presents Dot's parents as her role models and educator, and her friends as positive influences in her life."